RubiksImplosion/Minecraft-TAS/README.md

 `+enter|-enter` - Presses and releases enter respectively

-Insert a semicolon `;` between commands on the same line to execute them both on the same tick For example, the command `+forward; +sprint` would begin pressing forward and sprint on the same tick.
+Insert a semicolon `;` between commands on the same line to execute them both sequentially on the same tick For example, the command `+forward; +sprint` would begin pressing forward, followed by sprint on the same tick, and `slot 0; slot 1; slot 2; slot 3` would move the mouse cursor over slots 0, 1, 2, and 3 in that order and in the same tick.

 For a list of slot ids, visit https://wiki.vg/Inventory